 The Potter Sculpture.

-The WCHS Board of Directors has determined that the Society should raise the remainder of the funds needed funds for the Pottery Sculpture in 2017.
-Approximately $ 17, 000.00 is needed to complete this project.
+The WCHS Board of Directors has raised the funds needed funds for the Pottery Sculpture.

 Mustering Grounds Plaque Funded and Installed!

 The Dedication was held on Oct.
 15, 2016.

 The Stovall Mill Covered Bridge was built in 1912 and was last restored in 1964.
 It was deeded to the Historical Society in 1977 and site improvements were made at that time.